shivannis/xandr-docs-public/xandr-docs/articles/curate/understanding-the-debug-auction.md

 :::image type="content" source="media/final-bids.png" alt-text="Screenshot of the output of all bids and final bids.":::

 > [!TIP]
-> This debug log will also compare the result of Xandr's bidder with the result any other bidders participating in the auction, looking for the winner and the second highest price (since Xandr uses Second Price Auction).
+> This debug log will also compare the result of Microsoft Advertising's bidder with the result any other bidders participating in the auction, looking for the winner and the second highest price (since Microsoft Advertising uses Second Price Auction).

 Finally, we show the highest net bid, the member, and creative that would have served had this not been a debug auction.